Harold Preece: Writing career

 Preece "began his career as a cub reporter for the Austin Statesmen in 1922, started selling articles to magazines in 1925, and became a free-lance writer and specialist in American and Texas folklore."
 He was the Americana expert for Adventure magazine, considered by editor Ken White as "our final court of appeal" on the subject.
 Preece also assisted John and Alan Lomax in collecting archives of American folk music for the Library of Congress.
 He was the folklore editor of the Federal Writers' Project in Texas.

 Preece's main impact, however, came in his writings on civil rights, not least because of his unusual status as a southern white man supportive of Negro issues.
 He described his evolution from prejudice to anti-racism in the August 1935 article "Confessions of an Ex-Nordic: The Depression Not an Unmixed Evil," which appeared in Opportunity, the monthly journal of the National Urban League.
 He attributed his change in outlook to the shared hardships of the Great Depression: "I waited in line with other men – white and black who spent their days frantically wandering to obtain the same tawdry necessities.
 Forgetful of Jim Crow we discussed the appalling debacle and shared crumbs of cheap tobacco. ...
 To me, white and black no longer exist.
 There are only oppressors and oppressed."

-Arthur I. Hayman, his collaborator in book exposing problems in Liberia, wrote that Preece became "widely known as a champion of the race ... particularly ... for his sympathetic studies of the great Negro folk culture."
+Arthur I. Hayman, his collaborator on a book exposing problems in Liberia, wrote that Preece became "widely known as a champion of the race ... particularly ... for his sympathetic studies of the great Negro folk culture."